barkerest/IntelligentData/README.md

   Attributes defined with this interface will allow for runtime customization of the data model in an IntelligentDbContext.
 * __IndexAttribute__ and __CompositeIndexAttribute__
-  These attributes are examples of the IEntityCustomer interface and also provide model validation if the Unique property is set to true.
+  These attributes are examples of the IEntityCustomizer interface and also provide model validation if the Unique property is set to true.
 They also make use of extensions added to the ValidationContext type to allow extracting the appropriate DbContext for an object being validated and for generating basic SQL count statements.